FAQs on Ecrylimer Eco Casting Compound

 Q: Do I need to seal a vessel before I put candle wax in it?

-A: No. Ecrylimer Pro has been tested with unfragranced Soy wax and it does not penetrate to discolour the outer of the vessel.
+A: Whilst Ecrylimer Pro has been tested with unfragranced Soy wax and it does not penetrate to discolour the outer of the vessel.
 Bramblier has conducted a number of single and double wick tests up to 40 continuous hours, no external discolouration occurs.
-The Bramblier sealer is suggested as great option to use to ensure no seepage.
+The Bramblier matte sealer is suggested as great option to use to ensure no seepage on the inside and it's the only sealer to use on the inside of the candle vessel.
+The other sealers we have can be used on the outside of the vessel.
 If you wish to make candle vessels with Ecrylimer Pro you must completely test your finished candle to ensure it works as expected - there are many varying factors such as wax, oils, moulds that can impact the end result.

 Note - Ecrylimer Bold and Bold+ are suited for candle holders, not vessels.